Leoll1020/Greedy-Panicky--Grab-Those-Patty/README.md

 # Greedy-Panicky--Grab-Those-Patty
 An AI project for Minecraft[1.8] game.
 The agent is trained to collect apples, escaping from pursuing enemies, and avoiding lava blocks all at the same time.
 Based on A-Star algorithm and Malmo framework.

 [Project Video][video ref]

+<a href="https://leoll1020.github.io/Greedy-Panicky--Grab-Those-Patty/">Link to Project Website</a>

 <a href="https://github.com/Leoll1020/Greedy-Panicky--Grab-Those-Patty">Link to Source Code</a>

 ## Background